lbl-camera/fvGP/README.rst

 Credits
 -------

-This package used the hgdl packagae of David Perryman and Marcus Noack
+This package uses the hgdl packagae of David Perryman and Marcus Noack